-The Kingdom of Saudi Arabia is one of the still “young” tourist areas globally.
+The Kingdom of Saudi Arabia, in the UAE, is one of the still “young” tourist areas globally.
 It only opened shortly before the start of the new millennium to present this beautiful country to visitors.

 The great attraction of the Kingdom is undoubtedly its cultural sights – but it is recommended and interesting to encounter the landscape, which is primarily characterized by the desert.

-The logical first step is, of course, to apply for a visa, so you should know when your travel date is precisely.
+The logical first step is, of course, to apply for a visa, so you should know when your travel date is precise.

 Before You Travel To Saudi Arabia